hhs-2018-se-dt-s2-apip/lesmateriaal/_includes/week09/11-Exceptions.md

 In such cases, the exception ends up in Java's virtual machine, which interrupts the program in case there is an error which causes the problem.

 There are some exceptions which the programmer does not always have to address, such as the `NumberFormatException` which is thrown by `Integer.parseInt`.
-Also the `RuntimeExceptions` do not always require to be addressed; next week we will go back to why variables can have more than one type.
+Also the `RuntimeExceptions` do not always require to be addressed.
+These are two examples of exceptions that don’t have to be dealt with.
+The compiler cannot 'predict' that an exception will occur, so it does not force you to catch the exception.

 We can throw an exception ourself from the source code using the `throw` statement.
 For instance, if we want to throw an exception which was created in the class `NumberFormatException`, we could use the statement `throw new NumberFormatException()`.

 Another exception which hasn't got to be addressed is `IllegalArgumentException`.
 With `IllegalArgumentException` we know that a method or a constructor has received an *illegal* value as parameter.
 For instance, we use the `IllegalArgumentException` when we want to make sure that a parameter has received particular values.

+In the example below we have the constructor public Grade(int grade).
+A constructor is a special method that will be explained later on when we introduce classes.
+For now you can consider it as a 'regular' method that expects parameters like any other method.

 ```java
 public class Grade {